imranraad07/imranraad07.github.io/docs/index.markdown

 ---

 ## About
-Mia Mohammad Imran is a Ph.D. candidate (2020-2024) from the Department of Computer Science at Virginia Commonwealth University, Richmond, Virginia, USA.
-He is advised by Dr. Kostadin Damevski.
-His research interests include Software Engineering, Machine Learning, Large Language Models, and Natural Language Processing.
+Mia Mohammad Imran is an Assistant Professor in the Department of Computer Science at Missouri University of Science and Technology.
+He earned his Ph.D. in Computer Science from Virginia Commonwealth University in Richmond, Virginia, USA, under the supervision of Dr. Kostadin Damevski, completing his degree between 2020 and 2024.
+His research interests encompass Software Engineering, Empirical Study, Machine Learning, Large Language Models, and Natural Language Processing.

-During his Ph.D., he has internship experience at Google (2022).
-Before starting Ph.D., he worked as a Software Engineer for three and half years on various stacks such as: Java, Spring, Android, and Angular.
+During his Ph.D., he had an internship experience at Google (2022).
+Before starting Ph.D., he worked as a Software Engineer for three and half years on various stacks such as Java, Spring, Android, and Angular.

 ## Curriculum Vitae
 Download my CV [here](documents/CV.pdf).